Punjabis: Religions in Punjab

-The Punjabi people first practiced proto-Hinduism, the oldest recorded religion in the Punjab region.
+Proto-Hinduism is the oldest of the religions practised by the Punjabi people.
 The historical Vedic religion constituted the religious ideas and practices in the Punjab during the Vedic period (1500–500 BCE), centered primarily in the worship of Indra.
 The bulk of the Rigveda was composed in the Punjab region between circa 1500 and 1200 BC, while later Vedic scriptures were composed more eastwards, between the Yamuna and Ganges rivers.
 An ancient Indian law book called the Manusmriti, developed by Brahmin Hindu priests, shaped Punjabi religious life from 200 BC onward.

 Later, the spread of Buddhisim and Jainism in the Indian subcontinent saw the growth of Buddhism and Jainism in the Punjab.
 Islam was introduced via southern Punjab in the 8th century, becoming the majority by the 16th century, via local conversion.
 There was a small Jain community left in Punjab by the 16th century, while the Buddhist community had largely disappeared by the turn of the 10th century.
 The region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of the Punjab region.

 The rise of Sikhism in the 1700s saw some Punjabis, both Hindu and Muslim, accepting the new Sikh faith.
-A number of Punjabis during the colonial period of India became Christians, with all of these religions characterizing the religious diversity now found in the Punjab region.
+A number of Punjabis during the colonial period of India became Christians, with all of these religions characterising the religious diversity now found in the Punjab region.